-At the inception of the agreement, the Company recorded \$9.0 million as long-term royalty receivables in its condensed consolidated balance sheet, including the estimated fair value of the Aronora Contingent Consideration of \$3.0 million.
+At the inception of the agreement, the Company recorded \$9.0 million as long-term royalty receivables in its consolidated balance sheet, including the estimated fair value of the Aronora Contingent Consideration of \$3.0 million.
 In September 2019, the Company paid the \$3.0 million contingent consideration to Aronora.
 As the Company receives royalties from Aronora for a product, the Company will recognize the liability for future Royalty Milestones for such product when probable and estimable.
 The Company continues to assess that no payments are probable to be received under this agreement in the near term.

-Under the cost recovery method, the Company does not expect to recognize any income related to milestones and royalties received until the investment has been fully collected.
+Under the cost recovery method, the Company does not expect to recognize any income related to milestones and royalties received until the purchase price has been fully collected.
 The Company performed its quarterly impairment assessment and no impairment indicators were identified.
-Accordingly, no impairment was recorded as of June 30, 2021.
+Accordingly, no impairment was recorded as of March 31, 2022.

-Royalty Purchase Agreement with Palobiofarma, S.L.
+Royalty Purchase Agreement with Palobiofarma

-On September 26, 2019, the Company entered into a royalty purchase agreement (the "Palo Royalty Purchase Agreement") with Palobiofarma, S.L. ("Palo"), a company organized and existing under the laws of Spain.
-Pursuant to the Palo Royalty Purchase Agreement, the Company acquired the rights to potential royalty payments in low single-digit percentages of aggregate Net Sales (as defined in the Palo Royalty Purchase Agreement) associated with six drug candidates in various clinical development stages, targeting the adenosine pathway with potential applications in solid tumors, non-Hodgkin's lymphoma, asthma/chronic obstructive pulmonary disease, ulcerative colitis, idiopathic pulmonary fibrosis, lung cancer, psoriasis and nonalcoholic steatohepatitis and other indications (the "Palo Licensed Products") that are being developed by Palo.
+On September 26, 2019, the Company entered into the Palo RPA, pursuant to which the Company acquired the rights to potential royalty payments in low single-digit percentages of aggregate net sales associated with six drug candidates in various clinical development stages, targeting the adenosine pathway with potential applications in solid tumors, non-Hodgkin's lymphoma, asthma/chronic obstructive pulmonary disease, ulcerative colitis, idiopathic pulmonary fibrosis, lung cancer, psoriasis and nonalcoholic steatohepatitis and other indications (the "Palo Licensed Products") that are being developed by Palo.
 Novartis is a development partner on NIR178, one of the Palo Licensed Products, and NIR178 is being developed pursuant to a license agreement between Palo and Novartis.

-Under the terms of the Palo Royalty Purchase Agreement, the Company paid Palo a \$10.0 million payment at the close of the transaction which occurred simultaneously upon parties' entry into the Palo Royalty Purchase Agreement on September 26, 2019.
-The Company financed \$5.0 million of the payment with a term loan under its Loan and Security Agreement with SVB (Note 8).
+Under the terms of the Palo RPA, the Company paid Palo a \$10.0 million payment at the close of the transaction which occurred simultaneously upon parties' entry into the Palo RPA on September 26, 2019.

-At the inception of the agreement, the Company recorded \$10.0 million as long-term royalty receivables in its condensed consolidated balance sheet.
+At the inception of the agreement, the Company recorded \$10.0 million as long-term royalty receivables in its consolidated balance sheet.
 The Company continues to assess that no payments are probable to be received under this agreement in the near term.
-Under the cost recovery method, the Company does not expect to recognize any income related to royalties received until the investment has been fully collected.
+Under the cost recovery method, the Company does not expect to recognize any income related to royalties received until the purchase price has been fully collected.
 The Company performed its quarterly impairment assessment and no impairment indicators were identified.
-Accordingly, no impairment was recorded as of June 30, 2021.
+Accordingly, no impairment was recorded as of March 31, 2022.

-Royalty Purchase Agreement with Viracta Therapeutics, Inc.
+Royalty Purchase Agreement with Viracta

-On March 22, 2021, the Company entered into a royalty purchase agreement (the "Viracta Royalty Purchase Agreement") with Viracta Therapeutics, Inc. ("Viracta").
-Pursuant to the Viracta Royalty Purchase Agreement, the Company acquired the right to receive future royalties, milestones, and other payments related to two clinical stage drug candidates.
+On March 22, 2021, the Company entered into the Viracta RPA, pursuant to which the Company acquired the right to receive future royalties, milestones, and other payments related to two clinical-stage drug candidates for \$13.5 million.
 The first candidate, DAY101 (pan-RAF kinase inhibitor), is being developed by Day One Biopharmaceuticals, and the second candidate, vosaroxin (topoisomerase II inhibitor), is being developed by Denovo Biopharma.
-The Company acquired the right to receive (i) up to \$54.0 million in potential milestones, potential royalties on sales, if approved, and other payments related to DAY101, excluding up to \$20.0 million consideration retained by Viracta; and (ii) up to \$57.0 million in potential regulatory and commercial milestones and high single-digit royalties on sales related to vosaroxin, if approved.
-Under the terms of the Viracta Royalty Purchase Agreement, the Company paid Viracta \$13.5 million upon closing of the transaction.
+The Company acquired the right to receive (i) up to \$54.0 million in potential milestones, potential royalties on sales, if approved, and other payments related to DAY101, excluding up to \$20.0 million consideration retained by Viracta, and (ii) up to \$57.0 million in potential regulatory and commercial milestones and high single-digit royalties on sales related to vosaroxin, if approved.